mrakgr/The-Spiral-Language/readme.md

 /// Unsafe downcast.
 Unlike the F# compiler, Spiral won't check its correctness. inl (:?>) a b = !UnsafeDowncastTo(b,a)

-/// Structural polymorphic equality for every type in the language (apart from functions). inl (=) a b =
+/// Structural polymorphic equality for every type in the language (apart from functions.) inl (=) a b =
     inl prim_eq = (=)
     inl rec (=) a b =